freddycansic/GPOS/README.md

 Instructions are shown in a GUI window in the program.

-Builds with Visual Studio 2022 and G++10.
+Builds with Visual Studio 2022.

 ---